coldrye-archive/ypo-lexer-i18next/README.md

 # ypo-lexer-i18next

 ypo-lexer-i18next is a lexer used for converting the i18next v2 file format to the YPO file format.
-It basically translated a JSON file into tokens that then can be further processed by the ypo-parser.
+It basically translates a JSON file into tokens that then can be further processed by the ypo-parser.

 The main use for this package lies with ypo-cli.